Five Ways to Battle Muddy Paw Prints

 It had to be dark to complement the cupboards, but not too red.
 And it couldn’t be too light, because then it would compete with the counter tops.
 I settled on a lovely shade with a fancy name… and then I adopted a dog.

-Ever since then, especially in the spring, my floors have been more of a Mud Bog Brown or a Dusty Gray.
+Ever since then, especially in the spring or fall, my floors have been more of a Mud Bog Brown or a Dusty Gray.
 I’ve been at a loss when it comes to keeping them shiny and clean.
 Obviously, I want a happy dog, and leaving her inside all day isn’t the best option for good dog health.